-Whether the write operation is completed can be confirmed by reading the status register or the RY/ $\overline{\text{BY}}$ status flag.
-When the program starts, the read status register mode is accessed automatically and the content of the status register is read into the data bus (D0 - D7).
-The status register bit 7 (SR7) is set to 0 at the same time the write operation starts and is returned to 1 upon completion of the write operation.
-In this case, the read status register mode remains active until the Read Array command (FF16) is written.
+Whether the auto write operation is completed can be confirmed by reading the status register or the flash memory control register 0.
+At the same time the auto write operation starts, the read status register mode is automatically entered, so the content of the status register can be read out.
+The status register bit 7 (SR7) is set to 0 at the same time the auto write operation starts and is returned to 1 upon completion of the auto write operation.
+In this case, the read status register mode remains active until the Read Array command (FF16) or Read Lock Bit Status command (7116) is written or the flash memory is reset using its reset bit.

-The RY/BY status flag is 0 during write operation and 1 when the write operation is completed as is the status register bit 7.
+The RY/\overline{BY} status flag of the flash memory control register 0 is 0 during auto write operation and 1 when the auto write operation is completed as is the status register bit 7.